 While some maintain that email is a ‘dead’ channel, the truth is that email is a critical component for any company’s demand generation strategy.
 But as important as email is, the answer is not to send more email, but to send ‘smarter’ email.
 Enhanced targeting and personalization are great ways to ensure you are getting more bang for your email buck.
 However, when it comes to communicating to your customers and prospects, can you do even more?

 In today’s market, we are no longer limited to strictly using email to reach our audience – our communications channels now include dynamic content websites, social posts, SMS and more.

 The key to maximizing the reach to your audience is not choosing one channel over the other, but to combine channels and create a truly integrated, multi-touch campaign.

 Please join us on July 25th for “Make Every Message Count: The Art of Blending Email, Push and SMS”.
 We will discuss how you can create an automated, personalized approach to your marketing with our partner, Mautic.
 For those new to multi-touch campaigns, we’ll cover the basics.
 For more advanced marketers, you’ll walk away with tips to maximize the effectiveness of your existing programs and strategy.

 You won’t want to miss this!
-Register today for Make Every Message Count: The Art of Blending Email, Push and SMS.
-We’ll see you on July 25th, 2017, 10am PT/1pm ET!
+Get the Recording for Make Every Message Count: The Art of Blending Email, Push and SMS.

 -Stacey Goff Johnson